 Socially, I have throughly enjoyed going out for an evening with a single friend, but will remain silent in a group, listening intently, but seem unable to talk or express myself.
-This has always been the case and has caused me a lot of suffering and made me want to avoid socialising.
-It feels similar to the work presentations, I know and understand what’s being discussed, have my own thoughts, but can’t find the thread of communication.
+This has always been the case, has caused me a lot of suffering and has made me want to avoid socialising.
+It feels similar to the work presentations, I know and understand what’s being discussed, have my own thoughts, but can’t locate the thread of communication.

-By the way, like many other women who identify as autistic, I detest small talk and would like to write about that separately.
+By the way, like many other women who identify as autistic, I detest small talk and would like to write about that separately at some point.

 Other types of socialising